Migraine and Headache Symptoms

 People with tension headaches commonly report these symptoms:

 Episodic Tension Headaches (occur less than 15 days per month)

-- Pain is mild to moderate, constant band-like pain, pressure or throbbing
+- Pain is mild to moderate, constant band-like pain or pressure

 - Pain affects the front, top or sides of the head.